 External grade Cat5e cables

-Exterior Cat5e cables were compounding 4G PIM problems for Huawei.
+Exterior Cat5e cables were compounding 4G PIM problems for one network operator.
 Our tests showed poorly designed dielectric materials had changed impedance.
 Out of 10 top manufacturers only two cables conformed to the standards.
 Hughes designed and supplied improved conforming exterior cables.

 Passive Inter Modulation (PIM)